 - Audited financial statements from the last 3 fiscal periods.

-- If the structural chart at present of the company including its subsidiaries, linked companies, branches, and equity holdings will still apply.
+- If the structural chart of the company including its subsidiaries, linked companies, branches, and equity holdings will still apply.

-- Give details on any expected substantial effect on the startup’s financial position, when industry events, or economic scenarios occur, or has recently occurred or is expected to happen.
+- Give details on any expected substantial effect on the startup’s financial position.
+For example when industry events or economic scenarios occur, or have recently occurred or are expected to happen.

 A Comprehensive Due Diligence Checklist